mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-2/index.md

 {{<img src="hfuzz-crash.webp">}}

+honggfuzz had also generated a file:

+- `SIGABRT.PC.55555592fff5.STACK.1bb46b81df.CODE.-6.ADDR.0.INSTR.mov____%eax,%edx.fuzz`

-honggfuzz also saved a file to the local directory called `SIGABRT.PC.55555592fff5.STACK.1bb46b81df.CODE.-6.ADDR.0.INSTR.mov____%eax,%edx.fuzz`, which contained the randomly generated PDF that caused the crash.
+That file contained the randomly generated PDF that caused the crash.

 To reproduce the crash, I ran the following commands: